seifertd/AdventOfCode/2024/README.md

     then try cheats at every step and use the memoized distances to quickly calulate the new distance for the cheated path.
-  * Part 2: Gah, have to expand part1 a bit, but should be easy (he says at 2am)
+  * Part 2: Gah, have to expand part1 a bit, but should be easy (he says at 2am) It was easy.
+Day 1 code could be cleaned up a bit to use technique in part2.